Pan-Roasted Blue Poulet Recipe

 Cooking Procedure:

-3. After the skin side is golden brown, flip the blue foot chicken and throw in a few sprigs of thyme and the butter.
+3. After the skin side is golden brown, flip the chicken and throw in a few sprigs of thyme and the butter.
 As the butter melts, use it to baste the chicken pieces for flavor and moisture.

 6. Cook for a few minutes until the wine is reduced to the au sec stage (the pan is almost dry), then add cream.
-Reduce the sauce to nappe (coats the back of a spoon without running off, and running your finger through the coating leaves a clearly visible stripe of spoon) and strain if desired.
+Reduce the sauce to napper (coats the back of a spoon without running off, and running your finger through the coating leaves a clearly visible stripe of spoon) and strain if desired.

-7. Slice the breasts (if used) at an angle for your guest’s convenience and move to a bed of roasted yam/sweet potato on the plate.
+7. Slice the breasts at an angle for your guest’s convenience and move to a bed of roasted yam/sweet potato on the plate.
 Spoon on some of the cream pan sauce (but don’t hide the meat too much, you’ve worked hard for that beautiful brown color).

 Serve.